ckeditor/ckeditor4/tests/plugins/easyimage/manual/customstyles.md

 @bender-ckeditor-plugins: sourcearea, wysiwygarea, floatingspace, toolbar, easyimage

 1. Click on image widget.
-2. Click on button without the icon inside the balloon toolbar.
+2. Click on one of button in balloon toolbar. **Note:** first style is a totally custom one, therefore it does not have any icon.

 ## Expected:

-* Widget gets red background.
+* Widget styles are changed.
 * Button state is changed to "on".
+* Other buttons states are changed to "off".

 1. Click "Source" button.